seanpm2001/UCALC_Website/RepoData/Description/GitHub/README.txt

-🇺🧮️🌐️ The official source repository for the UCALC (Ultimate Calculator) Web Edition project.
+🇺🧮️🌐️ The official website source repository for the UCALC (Ultimate Calculator) project.